bobalazek/moaitime/README.md

 - [ ] Create an actual logo
 - [ ] Improve the documentation
 - [ ] Add more unit, integration and E2E tests
+- [ ] Integrations with Google Calendar, Todoist, TickTick, Trello and more
+- [ ] Add an onboarding page
+- [ ] Schemantic search accross notes, tasks, habits and events

 ## License